laurent-fr/arduino_audio/README.md

 In the folder readwav, there's a small C program which converts a 16bits signed WAV file into a C header file.
 You will need libsndfile to compile the program.

-This C header can be used in the Arduino progrma audiotest_wav.
+This C header can be used in the Arduino program audiotest_wav.
+The WAV file you use must be mono, 22050Hz, 16bits signed.